 The coast that’s doing the most

-Hentiesbaai is known as a prime fishing spot, Bartolomeu Dias, himself, named this town ‘Coast of Fish’ when he first arrived.
-4×4 driving is another popular activity in this region and December holidays were often filled with spectating the toughest 4×4 events.
-Further south one finds the German colonial architectural hub Swakopmund and the home of the whale, Walvis Bay.
-Swakopmund is famous for phenomenal skydiving experiences, exploring the desert via camel’s back or bikes, and enjoying the entertainment areas or the various restaurants along the beach.
+Hentiesbaai is known as a prime fishing spot.
+Bartolomeu Dias himself named this town ‘Coast of Fish’ when he first arrived.
+4×4 driving is another popular activity in this region and my December holidays were often filled with spectating the toughest 4×4 events.
+Further south one finds the German colonial architectural hub, Swakopmund, and the home of the whale, Walvis Bay.
+Swakopmund is famous for phenomenal skydiving experiences, exploring the desert via camel-back or bikes, and enjoying the entertainment areas or the various restaurants along the beach.
 The famous moon landscape can also be seen in this area in the the Swakop River Canyon.
 Walvis Bay is situated just north of the Tropic of Capricorn and provides the ideal small town coastal holiday.

 The Namibian coast will entertain the peaceful traveler as well as the adventure-seeker.
 Just remember to wear sunscreen even when the sun isn’t shining ─ the Namibian sun can be unforgiving!

 Going to the green north